 As much as we’d love a sanitizing case to mean you don’t need to clean your LG TONE Free FP8, that’s not the reality.
 To clean the buds you you’ll need a couple swabs, a little dish soap, and a bit of water.
 Don’t fully submerge the IPX4 rated buds; you can get them a bit wet as you remove the ear tips to gently swab any debris.

-With the Treble Boost EQ set, the LG TONE Free FP8 sounds very good—pretty close to the AirPods Pro.
-The LG TONE Free FP8 has better noise cancelling.
+With the Treble Boost EQ set, the LG TONE Free FP8 sounds very good—pretty close to the AirPods Pro (2nd generation).
+The LG TONE Free FP8 has worse noise cancelling than the 2nd generation AirPods Pro.
 You miss out on Apple specific functions like Spatial Audio and the H1 chip.
-If you want to save yourself $50 USD, it makes perfect sense to grab the LG instead, and ditch those Apple ecosystem features.
+If you want to save yourself a chunk of cash, it makes perfect sense to grab the LG instead, and ditch those Apple ecosystem features.
 Even if you use an iPhone, the FP8 uses AAC and Bluetooth 5.2, so your connection will be solid.